Dr. Ronald B. Standler

 There is weak or nonexistent copyright protection for nonfiction works, including compilations of facts, because judges in the USA decided that facts are not copyrightable.
 The U.S. Supreme Court in 1985 agreed with the rule that facts are not copyrightable, and reiterated that holding in the Feist case in 1991, which also held that telephone directories were not copyrightable.
 My long, technical essay on copyright of facts: As explained in my essay on copyright for facts, the current copyright law (1) contains no protection for labor or expense for scholarly research, and (2) weak or nonexistent protection for compilations of facts and nonfictional works.
 Therefore, authors and publishers of nonfiction works should lobby Congress for protection.
 After unauthorized copying occurs, it is too late to amend the copyright law.

-I hope my essay on copyright for ideas and my essay on copyright for facts are useful to authors and publishers of: I welcome consulting opportunities from attorneys who represent publishers or authors.
+I hope my essay on copyright for ideas and my essay on copyright for facts are useful to authors and publishers of: I welcome consulting opportunities from attorneys who represent publishers, authors, or copyright owners.

 fair use